sumyukthak/spring-boot-proj/README.md

 Running on STS :
 Once BUILD SUCCESS.
 Right click on a project folder and select Run As --> Spring Boot App

+Once project successfully started on the specified port --> try to hit http://localhost:8090/h2/ on browser and provide the respective schema, username and password for the DB and click on connect.